mhorga/mhorga.github.io/_posts/2015-07-11-passing-data-between-viewcontrollers.markdown

 }
 {% endhighlight %}

 Now let's focus on the first button.
 We want to send some data to the SecondViewController when it's pressed.
-For this we need to first give the second view an identifier named _SecondViewController_ (or some other name of your choice) under the _Identity Inspector_ in the storyboard.
+For this we need to first give the second view an identifier (Storyboard ID) named _SecondViewController_ (or some other name of your choice) under the _Identity Inspector_ in the storyboard.
 Now we can instantiate the second view by its identifier like this:

 {% highlight swift %}
 @IBAction func sendData(sender: UIButton) {